howellevelyn00/cse210-projects/README.md

 # cse210-Evelyn Van Orden-template
- for students in CSE 210.
+ for Evelyn in CSE 210.

 This repository contains the starter code for many different projects.
 They are arranged as follows: